 California licensed MFTs, LPCCs, LEPs, LCSWs: The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
 24.0 contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
 For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirement.

-Social Workers: Pending re-approval, this program is Approved by the National Association of Social Workers (Approval # 886771645-2718) for 24 continuing education contact hours.
+Social Workers: Center for Mindful Self-Compassion is Approved by the National Association of Social Workers (Approval # 886771645-3069) to offer for 24 continuing education contact hours for this program.
 Some States do not accept this approval.
 Please contact your local board if you are unsure.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 28.75 contact hours.
 Please contact your local board to see if California CE hours are accepted.